 Also, available is the Rank specific booklets for each Den Leader to get familiar Den Meetings: These go over program ideas, the different parts of your meetings to help you plan.
 A monthly activities for the different parts during the meeting can be found in the Cub Scout Den Leader Book for each rank put out by National and it has forms to help you track achievements and electives.

 Webelos to Scout Transition booklet.
 As well as other helpful items for the transition into a Troop.
 (669KB)

 Start planning your Den Meeting with the Cub Scout Den Meeting Program Planner.
 (69KB)

 - Remember 2 deep leadership at all Cub Scout events

-- and Tiger Cubs MUST have their adult partners will them at all Cub Scout events.
+- and Lion and Tiger Cubs MUST have their adult partners will them at all Cub Scout events.